MaksymAtTW/qordoba-project-example/README.md

-# qordoba-project-example
+# translation-project-example
-This is project for qordoba.com to demonstrate how translation messages are stored in the repo
+This is project for demonstrate how translation messages are stored in the repo